OperatorDavy/Masters_Project/models/README.md

-The codes for the networks are given in the unet.py and CRNN.py.
-The rest are clean scripts to show the implementation of the models
+# The scripts for the model
+These are the clean versions of the model parts.

+# Contents:

 ## U-net architecture